Upper Hutt City Southern Growth Area – Silverstream – Pinehaven Hills

 If the land is planned to be developed what is the processes that must be followed?

-Any future development of GTC land would require a Plan Change to occur.
-The plan change process requires public consultation whereby the public as a whole and more particularly the Upper Hutt community have an opportunity to submit and present their views at a hearing.
+Any future residential development of GTC land and the Silverstream Spur for the construction of a road/infrastructure corridor would require either Council or GTC to initiate a Plan Change process under the Resource Management Act.
+The plan change process requires public consultation whereby the public would have an opportunity to submit and present their views at a hearing.

 Will a resource consent be required for any planned development on the Spur and GTC land and will that be open to public consultation?

-If and when a Resource Consent application is lodged, the Council will follow the process mandated under the Resource Management Act and under that process it would be publically notified.
+If and when a Resource Consent application is lodged, the Council will follow the process mandated under the Resource Management Act, and under that process public notification must be formally considered and determined.

 Will the Upper Hutt community lose a valuable natural asset and will the native flora and fauna be impacted if UHCC sells the Spur Land?